uriva/rmmbr/README.md

-`rmmbr` gives you a decorator you can place around async functions to have them be cached, locally or in the cloud.
+`rmmbr` is the simplest way to cache your async functions, locally or in the cloud.

 Usage: